Hugh's Favorite Freeware List

 freeware archives here

-- The best web browser out there keeps getting better.
-It runs on Linux, Max
+- The best two web browsers out there keeps getting better.
+They both run on Linux, Max

 I cannot understand why anyone would

 choose Edge or Internet Explorer over Firefox or Chrome.
 And there are even some people still

 running IE6!
 Yikes, some people like to live dangerously...

 - My favorite FTP/SFTP client.
 It is now multi-platform (Linux, Mac, Win32)